Rattling Frog (Semnodactylus wealii)

 During the non-breeding season, this frog is terrestrial, hibernating in holes made by other animals or under logs or rocks.
 De Waal (1978) reported that individuals of this species are often found hibernating deep in the burrows of the Giant Girdled Lizard Cordylus giganteus.
 Rose (1962) obtained numerous specimens from amongst the roots of decaying Restionaceae reeds.

-Males call from the water’s edge or several meters from the water.
-Pairs will often enter amplexus some distance from the water, and then make their way to the oviposition site where the female will lay her eggs in shallow water.
+Male Rattling Frogs call from the water’s edge or several meters from the water.
+Pairs will often enter amplexus some distance from the water, and then make their way to the oviposition site, where the female will lay her eggs in shallow water.
 The eggs are 1.7 mm in diameter, surrounded by capsules of 2.4 mm diameter, and are attached to vegetation and other objects underwater.
 The clutch contains 100–500 eggs (Wager 1965; Channing 2001).
 Tadpoles develop slowly, and metamorphosis is completed after about eight weeks (Wager 1965).

 When threatened, these frogs often sham death by lying on their backs with feet tucked in.
 A few moments after being released they quickly turn over and walk away.
 The skin contains small amounts of toxic peptides that can cause severe physiological reactions if eaten by a predator (Roseghini et al. 1988).